 Gym memberships

 This is another cost your employer might be willing to defray.
 Also, run the numbers on whether you’d get more bang for your buck by buying fitness equipment to use at home.
-An upfront purchase of a treadmill or a stationary bike might be more worth it than that monthly gym fee.
+An upfront purchase of a treadmill or a stationary bike could be a more cost-efficient option in the long run than that monthly gym fee.

 Groceries